 I think you’re aware that the Republic’s 95th-anniversary celebrations have been a bit controversial.
 Whether the reception was in Istanbul or Ankara, we had a Republic Day accompanied by discussions such as the name of the 3rd Airport.
-As a matter of fact, I do not intend to be a party to discussions such as Ankara or Istanbul or Abdülhamit or Atatürk, but I could not stop saying two words about our mega airport, which was opened on Republic Day.
+I do not intend to be a party to discussions such as Ankara or Istanbul or Abdülhamit or Atatürk, but I could not stop saying two words about our mega airport, which was opened on Republic Day.

 On October 28, I wrote on my Twitter account that the new airport to be opened in Istanbul is the largest waste project in the history of the Republic with the third bridge project.
 While many agree with this statement, many criticized this view and accused me of being short-sighted, like those who once opposed the roads Menderes had done.